These Vegan Peanut Butter Cups are made with simple ingredients and taste better than Reese’s!

 All you need is a muffin tin with liners, and a few simple ingredients!

-The first layer of chocolate will need to freeze for about 10 minutes, or until solid.
+Step 3: Freeze the first layer of chocolate for about 10 minutes, or until solid.

 Once you pop them in the freezer, that gives you the perfect amount of time to make the peanut butter filling while the chocolate shell hardens.